-The Saskatchewan College of Paramedics is the licencing body for Emergency Medical Responders (EMR), Emergency Medical Technicians (EMT), Primary Care Paramedics (PCP), Intermediate Care Paramedics (ICP), and Advanced Care Paramedics (ACP) in the province of Saskatchewan.
+The Saskatchewan College of Paramedics is the licensing body for Emergency Medical Responders (EMR), Primary Care Paramedics (PCP), Intermediate Care Paramedics (ICP), Advanced Care Paramedics (ACP), and Critical Care Paramedics (CCP) in the province of Saskatchewan.

-In order to practice or volunteer as an EMR, EMT, PCP, ICP, or ACP in Saskatchewan, you must register with the College, also known as SCoP.
+In order to practice or volunteer as an EMR, PCP, ICP, ACP, or CCP in Saskatchewan, you must register with the College, also known as SCoP.

 Pursuant to The Paramedics Act, it is the duty of the College to serve and protect the public.